 One important problem with this dataset is its very high target classes imbalance.
 Only 3% of the customers have decided to buy for the second time.
 To handle this issue, I have used upsampling of the minority class on the training dataset to obtain equal class proportions.
 Also, the choice of an appropriate metric to optimize is very important in an imbalanced dataset, as some metrics (like accuracy) are very biased in these cases.
 That is why I have decided to optimize the Area-Under-Curve metric, as it weights the performance of the minority and majority classes equally.

 4.2 Features preprocessing

-In this study I have separated 3 groups of variables analyzed:
+In this study I have separated 3 groups of variables analysed (with details described in following sections):

 behavioral (first transaction) features

 location features

 perception features.